bryanbraun/bryanbraun.github.io/_posts/2020-06-06-checkboxland.md

 I kept thinking of all these animations you could make, but it needed to be easier.
 If only there was a library that could help with this...

 I soon had an opportunity to spend a week at [The Recurse Center](https://www.recurse.com/), so I decided to use that time to work on it.
-It was funny talking to my peers there... everyone else was doing these impressive-sounding things like build a neural network or reverse-engineering a compiler.
+It was funny talking to my peers there... everyone else was doing these impressive-sounding things like building a neural network or reverse-engineering a compiler.
 And there I was, playing with html checkboxes. 🙃

-Anyway, that project became Checkboxland, and it's allowed me to rapidly spin up demos and see what I could make.
+Anyway, that project became Checkboxland, and it has allowed me to rapidly spin up demos and see what I could make.
 For example, these scannable checkbox QR Codes:

 <blockquote class="twitter-tweet">
   <p lang="en" dir="ltr">It&#39;s Friday night so of course I&#39;m eating cookie dough and making a QR code out of html checkboxes that always tells you the current time.<a href="https://t.co/ZNjG0SWAce">https://t.co/ZNjG0SWAce</a> <a href="https://t.co/Fywf7FZFpu">pic.twitter.com/Fywf7FZFpu</a></p>&mdash; Bryan Braun (@BryanEBraun) <a href="https://twitter.com/BryanEBraun/status/1264014217063149569?ref_src=twsrc%5Etfw">May 23, 2020</a>